Barcoding Invariants and Their Comparison: Introduction

-To compare barcoding invariants, we extend the comparison framework from \cite{blanchette2024homological,blanchette_exact_2023}, where, given any two additive invariants $f$ and $g$, the relation $\ker f \subseteq \ker g$ indicates that $f$ is \emph{finer} than $g$.
-If neither $\ker f \subseteq \ker g$ nor $\ker g \subseteq \ker f$, we say that $f$ and $g$ are \emph{incomparable}.
-We say that $f$ and $g$ have \emph{equal} discriminating power if $\ker f=\ker g$.
-In this case, $f$ and $g$ determine one another and thus we also say that $f$ and $g$ are \emph{equivalent} (cf. Definition \ref{def:comparison_of_invariants} and Lemma \ref{lemma:invariantrelations}).
-As a relaxation of this, we say that $f$ and $g$ have \emph{equivalent discriminating power} if there exists an isomorphism $\ker f\cong \ker g$.
-When $f$ and $g$ have equivalent but not equal discriminating power, $f$ and $g$ do not determine one another; however, any pair of indistinguishable persistence modules by $f$ induce those indistinguishable by $g$, and vice versa. \begin{enumerate}[resume] \item We show that any pair of barcoding invariants $f$ and $g$ having the same basis are either equivalent or incomparable; see Corollary~\ref{corollary:comparingbarcodelike}. \item We take the previous item further by proving that $f$ and $g$ have isomorphic kernels, i.e. $f$ and $g$ have equivalent discriminating power; see Lemma \ref{lemma:invariant_kernel}~\ref{lemma:invariantrelations:num:kerinterpret} and Theorem \ref{theorem:isokernel}. \item We apply the abstract results from Items \ref{item:contribution-same-or-incomparable}-\ref{item:contribution-isomorphic-kernels} to particular invariants proposed for multi-parameter persistence modules.
-For example, we show that the \emph{generalized persistence diagram} (cf. Example \ref{example:gpd}) and the collection of signed intervals that naturally arises from the \emph{interval resolution} (cf. Example \ref{ex:interval_euler}) have equivalent but not equal discriminating power, strengthening findings from \cite{blanchette2024homological}; see Theorem \ref{thm:classifying_interval-barcoding_invariants}.
-Also, we identify a universal property of the generalized persistence diagram that does not involve M\"obius inversion; see Theorem \ref{thm:uniqueness}. \end{enumerate} One implication of Items \ref{item:contribution-same-or-incomparable}-\ref{item:contribution-applications} is that introducing a new barcoding invariant does not add any value in terms of its generic discriminating power, even if the new invariant is distinct from any of the existing barcoding invariants.
-For instance, while there are numerous \emph{compression systems} that produce different barcoding invariants (cf. Example \ref{ex:compression_system}), none of them are distinct in their generic discriminating power. \begin{enumerate}[resume] \item Our framework allows us to easily generalize results on the discriminative power of two recently introduced invariants for poset representations.
+\item We apply the abstract results from Items \ref{item:contribution-same-or-incomparable}-\ref{item:contribution-isomorphic-kernels} to particular invariants proposed for multi-parameter persistence modules.
+For example, we show that the \emph{generalized persistence diagram} (cf. Example \ref{example:gpd}) and the collection of signed intervals that naturally arises from the \emph{interval resolution} (cf. Example \ref{ex:interval_euler}) are incomparable, strengthening findings from \cite{blanchette2024homological}; see Theorem \ref{thm:classifying_interval-barcoding_invariants}.
+Also, we identify a universal property of the generalized persistence diagram that does not involve M\"obius inversion; see Theorem \ref{thm:uniqueness}. \item Our framework allows us to easily generalize results on some properties shown to hold for two recently introduced invariants for poset representations.
 This demonstrates that those results stem from the general properties of barcoding invariants, rather than their specialized constructions; see Proposition \ref{proposition:applyequivalent} and Theorem \ref{theorem:nobigger}. \end{enumerate}

 \paragraph{Organization} Section \ref{sec:background} provides the preliminaries for our results.
 Section \ref{sec:resultscomparison} covers the content of Contributions \ref{item:contribution-barcoding-invariant}, \ref{item:contribution-same-or-incomparable}, \ref{item:contribution-isomorphic-kernels}, and \ref{item:contribution-generalizations}.
 Section \ref{sec:applications} discusses the content of Contribution \ref{item:contribution-applications}.
 Finally, Section \ref{sec:discussion} concludes the paper.